BentoGambin/Valheim-CoolerWorkbench/README.md

 ## My bucket List for this mod

-* Possibly add variants, therefore increasing file size again.
+* Possibly add variants.
-* Make crafting faster when using the cooler of the workbenches.
+* Make crafting faster when using the cooler of the two workbenches.

 ## Thanks!
     Models and textures: Bento (me).
     Code: Margmas, Azumatt, Grave Bear, Advize iͣzͩeͮ and a little tiny bit me.
 ## Changelog

-* 2.0.0 -> Move code to Jotunn, which means proper use of vanilla components everywhere they are re-used.
-(Thanks Margmas <3 ).
-Also more complex (and accurate) break animation (give it a try).
-Also changed recipe a bit (no longer uses tar).
+* 2.0.0 -> Move code to Jotunn, which means proper use of vanilla components EVERYwhere they are re-used.
+(Thanks Margmas <3 ).<br/> More complex (and accurate) break animation (give it a try).<br/> Changed recipe a bit (no longer uses wood and tar, but uses corewood instead).

-* 1.3.0 -> Updated ingame icon, updated model to be more detailed.
-Added 'Break' animation.
-Changed Recipe to use coorewood instead of wood.
+* 1.3.0 -> Updated ingame icon.<br/> updated model to be more detailed.<br/> Added 'Break' animation.<br/>

-* 1.2.0 -> Added Worn State.
-Also new TS Icon.
+* 1.2.0 -> Added Worn State.<br/> Also new TS Icon.

-* 1.1.0 -> Major re-texure.
-Also Lower texture size on LOD.
+* 1.1.0 -> Major re-texure.<br/> Also Lower texture size on LOD.

 * 1.0.1 -> Thunderstore Description Fix.